 Peace Mala - What we stand for

-Peace Mala is an award winning project for peace that I began in 2001, in response to the racial and religious bullying of pupils in my school that came out of the 9/11 aftermath.
+Peace Mala is a multi award winning project for peace that I began in 2001, in response to the racial and religious bullying of pupils in my school that came out of the 9/11 aftermath.

 A Peace Mala is a symbolic double rainbow bracelet that promotes friendship, respect and peace between people of all cultures, lifestyles, faiths, beliefs and none.
 It is a vision for the future.
 Wearing the Peace Mala is a promise to help create a better world.

 When creating the design for the Peace Mala bracelet I was aware that the rainbow is an important symbolic link between heaven and earth in many cultures.
 Rainbows are rare and magical and double rainbows even more so.
 I also realised that the rainbow design would appeal especially to children and young people.
 Interestingly, when Peace Mala was launched in the UNA Wales Temple of Peace in Cardiff on Wednesday 27th November 2002, a double rainbow appeared in the sky after the ceremonies had finished.
 Those of us who were present felt it was an auspicious sign.

 The Peace Mala bracelet comprises of fourteen coloured beads with a central white or frosted white bead strung between symbolic knots.
 The central white bead represents the wearer.
 The final single bead is used as a toggle to bring the bracelet around the wearer's wrist.
 This represents unity, harmony and peace.

 Peace Mala focuses on the Golden Rule.
 Its intention is to educate and remind everyone that this rule is recognised by many scholars, teachers and philosophers.
 It is also universal to all compassionate faiths.
 Simply stated, it is:

 "Treat others as you would wish them to treat you."